-- 5.1 The Council is a committee authority where policies and decisions are determined and scrutinized. - 5.2 The Council has the following committees in place: Audit, Crime & Disorder and Scrutiny, Licensing and Planning Policy, Community & Wellbeing, Environment and Safe Communities, Strategy & Resources, Planning and Standards. - 5.3 The Council's Regulatory and Advisory Committees/Panels include: Licensing (Hearing and General) Panels, the Appointments Panel, Financial Policy Panel, Health Liaison Panel, Human Resources Panel and the Shareholder Sub-Committee. - 5.4 In addition the joint committees and outside bodies include: Epsom and Walton Downs Conservators, Epsom & Walton Downs Consultative Committee and the Nonsuch Park Joint Management Committee.
+- 5.1 The Council is a committee authority where policies and decisions are determined and scrutinized. - 5.2 The Council has the following committees in place; Audit, Crime & Disorder and Scrutiny, Licensing and Planning Policy, Community & Wellbeing, Environment and Safe Communities, Strategy & Resources, Planning and Standards. - 5.3 The Council's Regulatory and Advisory Committees/Panels include; Licensing (Hearing and General) Panels, the Appointments Panel, Financial Policy Panel, Health Liaison Panel, Human Resources Panel and the Shareholder Sub-Committee.

-- 5.5 The Constitution sets out the roles and responsibilities and there is a terms of reference for each committee/body. - 5.6 Meetings are open and all agenda papers, reports and decisions can be found on the Council's website and partnership risks are identified in committee reports.
+- 5.4 In addition the joint committees and outside bodies include; Epsom and Walton Downs Conservators, Epsom & Walton Downs Consultative Committee and the Nonsuch Park Joint Management Committee. - 5.5 The Constitution sets out the roles and responsibilities and there is a terms of reference for each committee/body. - 5.6 Meetings are open and all agenda papers, reports and decisions can be found on the Council's website and partnership risks are identified in committee reports.
 Details of all consultations and surveys are also available.
 The Council's budget and financial statements are available through the website.
-The website also highlights all completed and approaching public consultations. - 5.7 The management structure is available on the Council's website.
-The Chief Executive is the Head of Paid Service.
-In 2018 the Council added the role of Chief Operating Officer.
+The website also highlights all completed and approaching public consultations. - 5.7 The Chief Executive is the Head of Paid Service.
+During 2020 the role of Chief Operating Officer was replaced by the role of Director of Environment, Housing & Regeneration.
 These posts meet regularly and also are part of the Leadership Team.

-6 Significant operational events in 2019/20
+6 Significant operational events in 2020/21